joewalker/gcli/docs/writing-types.md

     /**
      * The plug-in system, and other things need to know what this type is
      * called.
 The name alone is not enough to fully specify a type.
 Types like
-     * 'selection' and 'deferred' need extra data, however this function returns
+     * 'selection' and 'delegate' need extra data, however this function returns
      * only the name, not the extra data.
      * <p>In old bespin, equality was based on the name.
 This may turn out to be
      * important in Ace too.